El Chapo Rival Cartel Murders Two Federal Agents

 — VICE News (@vicenews) February 19, 2018

 With such a diverse range of talent and power, the CJNG has been able to intimidate Mexican officials.
-And just recently, the group uploaded a video on YouTube, which showed two men, who are alleged to be from SEIDO, a law enforcement agency.
+And just recently, the group uploaded a video on YouTube which showed two men who are alleged to be from SEIDO, a law enforcement agency.

-They were surrounded by armed gunmen and read out a statement that reveals they are government agents with carte blanche orders to intimidate families, kidnap, rape and kill cartel members, with the main objective being money, which they pass on to their superiors.
+They were surrounded by armed gunmen who read out a statement that reveals they are government agents with carte blanche orders to intimidate families, kidnap, rape, and kill cartel members, with the main objective being money, which they pass on to their superiors.
 According to their statement, the authorities crossed a line, and their kidnap is payback by the cartel.
 Their bodies were apparently found earlier today, according to Reuters.